TV-Rename/Website/_manual/user/add-edit-basics.md

 *Default:* _**Empty Field**_

+New in Version 2.6 the "Custom Language:" tick box and drop-down allows you to set a "non-default" language for the show in question.
+To activate it simply tick the box and select the preferred language for the show from the drop-down.

+*Default:* _**Un-ticked**_

 To complete the minimum setup for adding the show to the library we now need to go to the ["Folders" Tab](#the-folders-tab).

 {:.toplink}